Kerrykova/SQL/README.md

-# SQL_HW
+# SQL

-Assignment - write queries to complete the following tasks or answer the following questions.
+Wrote a series of SQL queries to answer the following questions based on the Sakila sample database (https://dev.mysql.com/doc/sakila/en/).

 1a.
 Display the first and last names of all actors from the table actor.